aws-samples/aws-control-tower-customizations-to-automate-saml-20-federation-with-azure-ad/README.md

 * [Customizations for AWS Control Tower](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/)

 ## Usage
 Deploy the following templates using the Customizations for AWS Control Tower.
+See the sample manifest.yaml file for deployment snippets.

 **azuread-fed-management-account.yaml** - Must be deployed to the management account
 **azuread-fed-member-account.yaml** - Must be deployed to all member accounts requiring Azure AD federation